 Insurance Companies are going to give you a hard time no matter what.
 Crash victims with internal injuries often face even greater frustrations.
 Remember, it is the job of insurance adjusters to save the company money by not paying out claims, or paying as little as they think that they can get away with.

 Proper medical documentation is always important.
 Your personal injury attorney will understand how to best present the facts to the insurance company, to make them understand that your internal injuries were in fact a result of the accident.
 This element of proving a link between your injury and the accident, known as proximate cause, is necessary if you are to recover even a dime.
+We have had internal injury cases before and understand how to present them as part of your legal case.

 Steps to Take after Suffering Internal Injuries in a Car Crash